-Project flows and storages are directly affected by all of the conditions; the water year-types defined in WR2 and WR3 determine the minimum flows in AR1 and AR3.
+Project flows and storages are directly affected by a number of the conditions.
+The water yeartypes defined in WR2 and WR3 determine the minimum flows in AR1 and AR3.
 The minimum flows in AR1 either affect inflows through the Lohman Ridge and Camptonville diversion tunnels (AR1), or releases from New Bullards Bar Dam (AR1) or Narrows 2 powerhouses (AR3).
 Similarly, conditions AR2 and AR4 will require increased releases from the Our House Diversion Dam and New Bullards Bar Dam when flows would otherwise have been stored in New Bullards Bar Reservoir.
 Conversely, increased flows on the Middle Yuba and North Yuba rivers and Oregon Creek from conditions AR1, AR2, and AR4 will generally result in a corresponding decrease in releases through the New Colgate Powerhouse.
-The minimum flows in AR3 and the ramping and flow fluctuation rates of TE4 are very similar to the corresponding minimum flows and ramping and fluctuation rates in the No Action Alternative, so overall Project releases would not substantially change.
+The minimum flows in AR3 are very similar to the corresponding minimum flows in the No Action Alternative.
+Ramping and flow fluctuation rates of Condition TE4 will have a minor effect on flows as compared to the No Action Alternative.
+Overall, Project releases would not substantially change.
 While conditions WR5 and WR6 are essentially the same as conditions in YCWA's existing FERC license, they each provide restrictions on quantities of water either stored or released from New Bullards Bar Reservoir.
-Conditions Gen7 and Gen8 will allow YCWA to continue its current operational agreements with the USACE for the use of Englebright Reservoir and with PG&E for the coordinated operations to meet minimum flows downstream from Englebright Dam.
+Conditions GEN4 and GEN5 will allow YCWA to continue its current operational agreements with the USACE for the use of Englebright Reservoir and with PG&E for the coordinated operations to meet minimum flows downstream from Englebright Dam.
 WR4 will allow YCWA to ensure compliance with all of the conditions affecting Project flows and storages.

 Table 3.3.2-17 provides Project flows and storages exceedance values for the Proposed Project Alternative similar to those provided in Table 3.3.2-2 for the No Action Alternative.
-The average is also provided in the table.
+The averages are also provided in the table.